demizer/doc-templates/devdoc.rst

 Title block
 ===========

-The first block of text in all documentation files should be as follows:
+The first block of text in all documentation files should resemble the
+following:

 .. code:: rst